monero-integrations/monerowp/README.md

 * A web server!
 Ideally with the most recent versions of PHP and mysql

-* The Monero wallet-cli and Monero wallet-rpc tools found [here](https://getmonero.org/downloads/)
+* A Monero wallet.
+You can find the official wallet [here](https://getmonero.org/downloads/)

 * [WordPress](https://wordpress.org)
 Wordpress is the backend tool that is needed to use WooCommerce and this Monero plugin